PDF scores for bass guitar

 To learn bass guitar means you want to be part of the driving force of

-to master, it all depends on where you want to go with it.
-The bass guitar
+it all depends on where you want to go with it.
+The bass guitar is fairly

-is fairly easy to get started on and most people can pick up the basics
+easy to get started on and most people can pick up the basics and start

-and start playing right away but to learn bass guitar can also be very advanced
+playing right away but to learn bass guitar can also be very advanced because

-because it is the kind of instrument that starts off easy and can go to
+it is the kind of instrument that starts off easy and can go to almost endless

 The first question you ask yourself, "Is playing bass guitar what I want to play?"
 That is the most important thing because as everyone knows when you want to get started in something it is going to be a small investment.
 With today's economy nobody wants to waste money on something they are not sure they should do.
 I did not start out to learn bass guitar, I started on acoustic guitar and played that for quite a few years, then began playing with a few friends and then it got a little serious and we formed a small three piece acoustic band.
 As the band grew, we then needed a bass guitar player so I put down the acoustic and started playing bass guitar.
 The point is that I had put out the cash to get set up in two different things, now that is OK if that is your plan to play two different instruments.